 Red Trident offers ICS cyber security services for SCADA and other Industrial Control Systems.
 Supervisory Control and Data Acquisition (SCADA) networks perform many key functions in providing many services to us Americans that we sometimes take for granted.
-Unfortunately SCADA and other ICS networks are vulnerable to disruption of service or manipulation of operational data.
-The cybersecurity threats to to ICS networks remain high and therefore a need to secure this infrastructure is critical.
+Unfortunately, SCADA and other ICS networks are vulnerable to disruption of service or manipulation of operational data.
+The cybersecurity threats to ICS networks remain high and therefore a need to secure this infrastructure is critical.

 ICS Cyber Security is one of those things that you may not want to think about, but you must be smart and you must be prepared.
 Surprisingly as many as 75 percent of breaches go undiscovered for weeks and sometimes months.
 According to a survey on Computer World, 90% of the nearly 600 businesses surveyed responded that their organizations’ computers had been breached by hackers within the past 12 months.

 Understanding where you are and where you want to be as an organization is critical to success.
 Without a clear plan and target state, project budgets are not easily aligned and disparate application of security across the enterprise and out of control costs are a natural consequence.
 Executives need to be able to answer quickly these three questions: